aridoza/foundational-java/Concurrency/README.md

 Keep in mind that everything in Java runs in a thread.
 Even if you are creating an innocent little "Hello, World" application, Java implictly spins up a thread called the _main thread_ and executes the program in that thread.

-Once the main thread called our Thread `start()` method, it launched a new thread, that runs in its own time.
-Then our main thread resumed, which printed out the "Thread was started" message.
+Once the main thread calls our Thread `start()` method, it launches a new thread, that runs in its own time.
+Then our main thread resumes, printing out the "Thread was started" message.
 Meanwhile back at the ranch, our new Thread was preparing itself, then it got into action and began its business of printing the current time.

 ## The Runnable Interface

 We have seen one way to create a thread by extending the `Thread` class and overriding its `run()` method.
 The second approach is to recognize that the `Thread` class has a constructor that accepts a _Runnable_ instance.
 Runnable is an interface with one method - `public void run()`.
 Using this approach, you construct a new Thread instance by passing a Runnable instance to the constructor, then you call your Thread's _start_ method, which will call your Runnable in a new Thread.

-> Tip: A "Runnable" instance is any object whose class _implements_ the `Runnable` interface.
+> Tip: A "Runnable" instance is an instance of a class that _implements_ the `Runnable` interface.

 **Here is an example program:**